coreyti/ergo/doc/JOURNAL.md

 This "journal" is an experiment into capturing thoughts, usage, etc. related to step-wise commits along with the commit.
 Much of the content should be updated to match each commit.
 Some of the content will persist across some number of commits.

+Note that it's is not actually the case that git will strip everything prefixed with `#` from commit messages.
+It appears to only do so for *single* `#` lines.
+So, `##` and the like can in fact be used in this journal without being lost in the commit messages.

 ## Usage

 There's no usage to add in this commit.
 This "usage" section is added as a placeholder.